Isle of Man Anti-Cancer Association

 • Orchid Fighting Male Cancer – prostate and testicular cancers

 Isle of Man Anti-Cancer Association Leaflet: IOM Anti-Cancer Association Leaflet July 2019

 Isle of Man Anti-Cancer Association works closely with Manx Radio to provide cancer awareness features.
 Some of the topics covered are available to “listen again”, please go to our awareness page.

 Please remember, if you are concerned about any possible symptoms of cancer, please contact your GP to discuss this.
 It is always better to talk about your concerns with your doctor sooner rather than later.

 Each Branch of the Isle of Man Anti-Cancer Association holds a range of different fundraising events throughout the year.
 For details of fundraising events we have coming up, please visit our events page.

 Making a donation

-- contact our Executive Officer, Sandy Denning as per details below.
+contact our Executive Officer, Sandy Denning as per the details below.